-I’m in the midst of planning my fourth trip to Jeju Island, so I think it’s about time I update my itinerary— a lot can & has changed in two years!
-Originally I wrote this Jeju itinerary to fit all seasons, but I’ve since added tips for visiting in winter, and for traveling by car or by bus.
+I’ve just completed my fourth trip to Jeju Island, so I think it's about time I update my itinerary— a lot can & has changed in two years!
+Originally I wrote this Jeju itinerary to fit all seasons, but I've since added tips for visiting in winter, and for traveling by car or by bus.

-I believe that even if you only have a long weekend to explore Jeju, maybe from Seoul or Busan, there’s no reason it can’t still be fantastic.
-Both now and during the three years I was teaching English in Korea, Jeju has been by far my favorite weekend getaway.
+I believe that even if you only have a long weekend to explore Jeju, maybe from Seoul or Busan, there's no reason it can't still be fantastic.
+Both now and during the three years I was teaching English abroad in Korea, Jeju has been by far my favorite weekend getaway.

 It's the perfect addition to a Korea itinerary, especially considering how inexpensive the flights are.
 But no matter how many chances you have to visit, if you carefully decide on what to do, what to eat, and where to stay in Jeju, then the memories will last a lifetime.
 So let's plan your trip.